arXiv/accessibility2024/source/presenters.md

 # Presenter bios

-We are very pleased to be working with the following distinguished participants to bring this forum to life.
+We are very pleased to be working with the following distinguished participants from across a wide variety of fields to bring this forum to life.

 ## Arwa Alnajashi